AscentSystems/composer-asset-plugin/README.md

 About
 -----

-Fxp Composer Asset Plugin is a [François Pluchino](https://github.com/francoispluchino) initiative.
+Ascent Composer Asset Plugin is a [François Pluchino](https://github.com/francoispluchino) initiative.
-See also the list of [contributors](https://github.com/fxpio/composer-asset-plugin/contributors).
+See also the list of [contributors](https://github.com/AscentSystems/composer-asset-plugin/contributors).

 Reporting an issue or a feature request
 ---------------------------------------

-Issues and feature requests are tracked in the [Github issue tracker](https://github.com/fxpio/composer-asset-plugin/issues).
+Issues and feature requests are tracked in the [Github issue tracker](https://github.com/AscentSystems/composer-asset-plugin/issues).